 - Review and deploy now the changes you made, or wait and deploy multiple changes at once.

-Caution: If the deployment fails, CDO attempts to return the state of the AWS VPC to what it was before you made the deployment attempt.
+Caution: If the deploy fails, CDO attempts to return the state of the AWS VPC to what it was before you made the deployment attempt.
 This is done on a "best effort" basis.
 Because AWS doesn't maintain a state, this rollback attempt could fail.
-In that case, you will have to log in to the AWS management console and manually return the AWS VPC to its previous configuration and then read the AWS VPC device configuration back to CDO.
+In that case, you will have to log in to the AWS management console and manually return the AWS VPC to its previous configuration and then read the changes into CDO.